hdShang/arxiv-daily/docs/cs-CV/2025-10-20/papers/251017722v1-mt-video-bench-a-holistic-video-understanding-benchmark-for-evaluati.md

 ---
 layout: default
-title: MT-Video-Bench: A Holistic Video Understanding Benchmark for Evaluating Multimodal LLMs in Multi-Turn Dialogues
+title: "MT-Video-Bench: A Holistic Video Understanding Benchmark for Evaluating Multimodal LLMs in Multi-Turn Dialogues"
 ---

 # MT-Video-Bench: A Holistic Video Understanding Benchmark for Evaluating Multimodal LLMs in Multi-Turn Dialogues